shawn-dsilva/laravel-react-realtime-chat/README.md

 ### Immediate

 - Return proper error message on Register screen for user that already exists.
-- Redirect user from Registration page to Login after successful register.
 - User Profiles with editable about section.
 - Styling for Notifications.
 - Fix any Errors/Issues in Join Private/Public Channel functionality.